| | | | | | | |

 On the other hand, while my boots protected my feet on pavement and in the rain, I needed a pair of more lightweight, breathable shoes for trail days and for hot days when my feet were throbbing from their numerous sweat-induced blisters.

 That’s why they call it the great shoe debate!
 The right answer for my feet might be completely different than the right answer for your feet.
 So weigh the pros and cons, consider the route and the likely weather, test the shoes at an outdoor store, break them in before you go, and don’t be afraid to go back to the store and try again if you feel hot spots or any discomfort as you are breaking your shoes in.
-Trust me, it’s better than buying new shoes when you’re on the trail (I did that on my second pilgrimage and, guess what, I just got blisters in different places from wearing new shoes!)
+Trust me, it’s better than buying new shoes when you’re on the trail (I did that on my second pilgrimage, and guess what – I just got blisters in different places from wearing new shoes)!

 In summary, the shoe solution for me on my next pilgrimage will be a pair of low-rise, waterproof hiking shoes AND a pair of hiking sandals strapped to the back of my backpack.
 I will switch shoes when my feet start to hurt and wear waterproof shoes in the rain.
 Lizzie will stick with her trail runners as long as she isn’t walking a route with a lot of pavement.
 She isn’t blister-prone, so she doesn’t need to switch shoes, and she isn’t that bothered by walking with wet feet if it rains.
 She does carry a pair of shoes for evenings and showers (keep reading to see her second pair of shoes).